 10 Uses for Chives

 Chives (Allium schoenoprasum) are among the world’s most versatile and prolific herb plants.
-Native to India and China and dispersed through centuries throughout the world, they are beautiful, hardy, tasty, good for your health, and very easy to grow.
+Native to India and China and dispersed through centuries around the globe, they are beautiful, hardy, tasty, good for your health, and very easy to grow.

 Chive plants ask for so little while they give so much, to the point of taking over your garden with their quick-growing seedlings if you let them.
-Chives are so versatile that they can be inspiration for countless projects and money-making, money-saving adventures.
+Chives are so versatile that they inspire countless projects and money-making, money-saving adventures.